cameronelliott/deadsfu.com.old/content/docs/tutorials/browser-input-streaming.md

 ### Your SFU is now ready to use.

-{{< alert icon="💡" text="Instead of cameron42, you can choose another hostname.
-When you re-use a hostname, please re-use hostnames from the same IP address." />}}
+Instead of `cameron42`, you may use another hostname.
+Your hostname will be tied to the IP address of the server.

 ## Open Browser to Send/Receive Page